regulatorystudies/Reg-Stats/data/cumulative_es_rules/README.md

 ### Automated Process

 1. Ensure whether Python and the relevant packages are installed on your computer's environment (see instructions below on setting up your environment).
-1. In the beginning of each month, run the Python script `update_cumulative_es_rules.py` in your preferred IDE to update the dataset.
+1. Run the Python script `update_cumulative_es_rules.py` in your preferred IDE to update the dataset.

 #### Environment Set Up